-If you are newcomers in IELTS, it is better for you to write in an easy way so that you can explain every data including number, percentage and the differences among several data.
+If you are newcomers in IELTS, you should write easily so that you can explain every data including number, percentage and the differences among several data.
 But, you need to remember that writing easy and simple sentences will not guarantee you good marks.
 To attain a very good band in IELTS Writing Task 1, you must learn to use compound and complex sentences.
 At the same time, your writing needs to be more attractive in terms of grammar variations, difficult and unknown vocabularies, coherence (logic) and cohesion (organization).
-So, learning to write in a difficult way will always provide with better marking.
+So, learning to write in a difficult way will always provide better marking.
 However, you must practice well and regularly to write a very unique and interesting answer.
 It takes time and sometimes it will make you feel tired.
 But, you must not lose hope.
 Rather, you should motivate yourself and work harder.

 Now, follow this sample answer below and try to read every sentence separately and slowly.

 The depicted bar chart represents the proportion of regular physical activities of males and females among six age groups in Australia in 2010.
-Overall, women were more dominant in physical activity than men.
+Overall, women were more dominant in physical exercise than men.